mkleehammer/surround/README.md

 The keymap defines 7 standard keys for the different commands:

 - s - surround the region or current symbol
-- k - kill auto (explained below)
+- k - kill in pairs auto
-- K - kill outer
+- K - kill in pairs outer
-- i - mark auto
+- i - mark in pairs auto
-- o - mark outer
+- o - mark in pairs outer
 - d - delete pair characters
 - c - change pair characters

 #### Shortcut Commands

-The keymap also contains each of the defined pair characters and will mark using the character.
-The marking is configured for auto, so pressing `C-. (` will mark inside parentheses and `C-. )` will mark the parentheses also.
+The keymap also binds each of the characters from `surround-pairs`, both left and right, to a mark command.
+Left characters, including characters where left and right are the same (like quotes), will be bound to "mark auto".
+Right characters will be bound to "mark outer".
+So pressing `C-. (` will mark inside parentheses and `C-. )` will mark the parentheses also.

-Shortcuts are created for all pairs in the `surround-pairs` list, so the different quotes have been added to it.
-This means `C-. "` will mark inside quotes, for example.
+To provide shortcuts for quotes, they have been added to `surround-pairs` also, so `C-. "` will mark inside quotes.

 The keymap is generated from `surround-pairs`, so if you change the pairs list, you may need to restart Emacs for shortcuts to be available for your new characters.
 (If you are more familiar